 RiRi's gathered updo is surrounded by embellished barrettes along the perimeter, a more modern and chicer replacement for a bridal tiara or comb.
 Try these stunning glitzy clips for your own look.

-Perfect for the boho bride, Vanessa Hudgens's pancaked crown braid (for reference, "pancaking" is when you pull apart the braid to make it wider and flatter) is in part what outdoor garden wedding dreams are made of.
-Loosely curled pieces pulled out near the temple perfectly de-structures the look even further.
+Perfect for the boho bride, Chanel Iman's pancaked crown braid (for reference, "pancaking" is when you pull apart the braid to make it wider and flatter) is in part what outdoor garden wedding dreams are made of.
+If you're looking for more of a de-structured look, pull out some loosely curled pieces near the temple.

 Everything about Jourdan Dunn's look from her romantic low updo to her ombre red lip has us completely swooning.
 Part hair in the middle, gather low at the nape of the neck, and then loosely curl the front pieces with a wide-barrel curling iron like this offering from Pro Tools.